salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 ## Additional Resources

 * The MarketingCloudSDK for iOS can be found on [GitHub](https://github.com/salesforce-marketingcloud/MarketingCloudSDK-iOS) and [CocoaPods](https://cocoapods.org/pods/MarketingCloudSDK).
-* The <a href="https://help.salesforce.com/articleView?id=mc_mp_mobilepush.htm&type=5" target="_blank">Marketing Cloud MobilePush Documentation</a> contains information on the Marketing Cloud MobilePush app, including information on associating MobilePush with a mobile app.
+* The <a href="https://help.salesforce.com/articleView?id=mc_mp_mobilepush.htm&type=5">Marketing Cloud MobilePush Documentation</a> contains information on the Marketing Cloud MobilePush app, including information on associating MobilePush with a mobile app.
-* The Marketing Cloud provides the <a href="https://github.com/salesforce-marketingcloud/LearningAppIos" target="_blank">Learning App for iOS</a> that implements features of the SDK to allow you to explore how a native app implements the MarketingCloudSDK.
+* The Marketing Cloud provides the <a href="https://github.com/salesforce-marketingcloud/LearningAppIos">Learning App for iOS</a> that implements features of the SDK to allow you to explore how a native app implements the MarketingCloudSDK.
 * [Sign up for email updates about the iOS MarketingCloudSDK](http://pub.s1.exacttarget.com/2ujjacpet3t).<br/>
 * View the [Android SDK docs](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/).